Sensative/vsm-application-documentation/1508685242-MeshComfortSound.vso.md

 > - Size: 1 bytes
 > - Translation factor: 1
-> - Request current value: Send ac (hex) on lora port 2
+> - Request current value: Send ae (hex) on lora port 2
-> - Update value to 1: Send ac 00 00 00 01 (hex) on lora port 2
+> - Update value to 1: Send ae 00 00 00 01 (hex) on lora port 2
 > - *Note: It is highly recommended to ensure that you use higher level applications to update settings so that the correct version of this application is used as reference (these data may change or differ between sensors)*
 > - UI: Sound Average Time
 > - Unit: Minutes